lilchichi/Chat-Community-App/README.md

 ## How?

 - Learn to code
-  - Code Academy; Full Stack Engineer
+  - [Odin Project](https://www.theodinproject.com/) which is full of [challenges](https://github.com/lilchichi/css-exercises) & small [projects](https://github.com/lilchichi/odin-recipes) that I can build upon & stack my learnings like, lego or bricks to form a house 🧱 (pick your own analogy)?
 - Make small applications (Chat & Community)
+- Smart contracts seems suuupa-interesting
 - Get help / contributions from others

 _...
 With that it'll be a long journey & these plans are sure to evolve and change, but let's get started._